microsoft/vscode-docs/docs/languages/css.md

 ## Goto Declaration and Find References

-This is supported for keyframes and variables in the same file.
+This is supported for Sass and Less variables in the same file.

 >**Note:** Cross file references ('imports') are not resolved.